 The ‘Green Card’

 If you travel abroad, we strongly recommend you to ensure that you keep the proof of insurance (the so-called ‘green card’) available at all times.
 It's available in the My ALD app.
 In the most popular holiday destinations within the EU, it is sufficient to show a digital copy of the proof of insurance, or to print it out on white A4-format paper.

 Caravan or trailer

 Via My ALD you can also download a separate proof of insurance document for your caravan or trailer.
 This proves that the caravan or trailer is covered by liability insurance as long as it is hitched to the lease vehicle.
 Please note: the full coverage insurance only covers the lease car.
 You must insure any trailers or caravans yourself.

 Some countries, such as Albania, Morocco and Turkey, require you to show the original proof of insurance document.
 You can request this document via Driver Care.

 Travel to Morocco or Turkey

 If you will be travelling with your lease vehicle to Morocco or Turkey, you must also carry a ‘foreign travel statement’ that has been authenticated with an apostille.
 An apostille is a sticker or stamp that is issued by a court of law.
 Make sure to arrange the apostille in time!
 Other countries, such as Tunisia and Ukraine, also require a foreign travel statement and apostille, but our insurance policy does not cover these countries.
-If you would like to know more about this regulation, please click here or contact Driver Care.
+You will find the statement and more information about the procedure in My ALD.

 If winter tyres are included in your lease agreement, then you can have them mounted at the dealer.
 The tyres can be changed in October, November and December.
 They will be changed back in March and April.
 Make sure that the replacement of your winter and summer tyres takes place at the same dealer.
 You can find the service partners easily using My ALD.